-In 1938 my sister was born in that house and, although I was not yet three years old, I can clearly remember running up and down our street shouting triumphantly at the top of my voice to anyone who happened to be listening, “She’s come.”
+In 1938 my sister was born in that house and, although I was not yet three years old, I can clearly remember running up and down our street shouting triumphantly at the top of my voice to anyone who happened to be listening, “Our Kathleen’s come.”

-Curiously, well I think it’s curious, I remember the scene, not as with my own eyes, but as though I am watching a video taken by a third party of me coming out of the back door of our house and running down the street towards a non-existent camera to announce the arrival of my sister.
+Curiously, well I think it’s curious, I have always remembered the scene not as seen through my own eyes, but as though I am watching a film taken by a third party of me coming out of the back door of our house and running down the street towards the non-existent camera to announce the arrival of my sister.

-One day, when I could have been barely four years old, I can remember standing in the large tin bath in the kitchen in the Waterloo Road house being bathed when the subject of my elder brother Michael cropped up for the very first time.
-Mum presumably thought that I was old enough by then to be told.
+One day, when I must have still been three year old (because we left the Manchester home before my 4th birthday), I can remember standing in the large tin bath in the kitchen in the Waterloo Road house being bathed when the subject of my elder brother Michael cropped up for the very first time.
+Mum presumably thought that I was old enough by then to be told about him.

 “You once had a little brother,” said Mum.
 “He was called Michael, but he died when he was very young – before you were born.”